309thEDDGE/opal-release-downloader/README.md

 * Copy all artifacts from the `opal_artifacts` directory (previous section) to the destination network
 * Use the rhel-*-x86_64-dvd.iso found in the `rhel` directory
 * Install in a VM (preferred) or bare metal
+* Minimum installation options:
+  * "Software Selection":
+    * "Base Environment": Workstation
+    * "Additional software for Selected Environment":
+      * Windows File Server
+      * Guest Agents
+      * Network File System Client
+      * Development Tools
+      * Headless Management
+  * "Root Password":
+    * Set a root password
+  * "Add User":
+    * Create an administrator user account

 Acquire and validate artifacts:

 * Copy all artifacts into a directory on the RHEL file system
-* All remaining commands shall be executed within RHEL
+* **All remaining commands shall be executed within RHEL**
 * Ensure that all artifacts exist inside a single directory
 * Navigate to the artifact directory
 * Execute the unpack and validation script: `/bin/bash ./unpack.sh`